DriveX-devs/OScar/README.md

 # OCABS - the Open CA Basic Service implementation

-This repository contains _OCABS_, a C++ open implementation of the CA Basic Service, to be used for deployement into real hardware, running, for instance, [https://github.com/francescoraves483/OpenWrt-V2X)[OpenWrt-V2X].
+This repository contains _OCABS_, a C++ open implementation of the CA Basic Service, to be used for deployement into real hardware, running, for instance, [OpenWrt-V2X](https://github.com/francescoraves483/OpenWrt-V2X).

-This project includes a full open source implementation of the **ETSI CA Basic Service**, with reference to the standard [https://www.etsi.org/deliver/etsi_en/302600_302699/30263702/01.04.01_60/en_30263702v010401p.pdf](ETSI EN 302 637-2 V1.4.1), including the **BTP** and **GeoNetworking** layers.
+This project includes a full open source implementation of the **ETSI CA Basic Service**, with reference to the standard [ETSI EN 302 637-2 V1.4.1](https://www.etsi.org/deliver/etsi_en/302600_302699/30263702/01.04.01_60/en_30263702v010401p.pdf), including the **BTP** and **GeoNetworking** layers.
 CAMs **version 2** are currently being managed (there is no official support for the older CAMs version 1).

 As the project is still work-in-progress, it currently provides only the dissemination of CAMs, while the reception of the same messages should be managed by any other V2X service requiring the reception of CAMs.